shimadasoftware/data-analysis-path/course 3/concepts.md

 - C urrent: Bad data sources are out of date and irrelevant.
 Many respected sources refresh their data regularly, giving you confidence that it's the most current info available.

 - C ited: If your source hasn't been cited or vetted, it's a no-go.
 When you're choosing a data source, think about three things.
 Who created the data set?
 Is it part of a credible organization?
 When was the data last refreshed?

+### Ethics
+Well-founded standards of right and wrong that prescribe what humans ought to do, usually in terms of rights, obligations, benefits to society, fairness, or specific virtues.

+### Data ethics
+Well-founded standards of right and wrong that dictate how data is collected, shared, and used.

+### GDPR
+General Data Protection Regulation of the European Union.

+### Aspects of data ethics

+- Ownership: This answers the question who owns data?
+It isn't the organization that invested time and money collecting, storing, processing, and analyzing it.
+It's individuals who own the raw data they provide, and they have primary control over its usage, how it's processed and how it's shared.

+- Transaction transparency: All data-processing activities and algorithms should be completely explainable and understood by the individual who provides their data.

+- Consent: An individual's right to know explicit details about how and why their data will be used before agreeing to provide it.

+- Currency: Individuals should be aware of financial transactions resulting from the use of their personal data and the scale of these transactions.

+- Privacy: (Information privacy or data privacy) Preserving a data subject's information and activity any time a data transaction occurs.
+We should have:
+    - Protection from unauthorized access to our private data Freedom from inappropriate use of our data
+    - The right to inspect, update, or correct our data
+    - Ability to give consent to use our data
+    - Legal right to access the data

+- Openness: Free access, usage, and sharing of data.